 We should ensure that all Brookline residents are treated with respect, dignity, and can participate fully in our community including access to our town government structures and decision-making.

 We must prioritize and embed racial equity across all our town policies, services and programs.
+I helped create a review tool for the Town's federal COVID American Rescue Plan relief funds that included equity considerations for those most impacted by COVID.

 One of Town Meeting's important responsibilities is reviewing and passing the Town budget.
 Our budget process needs to be more accessible and inclusive to residents that want to make budget requests.